Rockhampton Mountain Bike Trails

 Finley’s ◈ First Turkey

 Rising 93 metres over its 2.4 km length, Finley’s is an extremely popular trail with a 4% gradient that climbs from Moore’s Creek to the hub at Turkey’s Nest.
-Riding up Finley’s is a great bit of cardio to get your day started with plenty of tight switchbacks and single track through native bushland, plus the occasional turkey leaping out of the scrub to keep you on your toes.
-When you reach the hub, you can branch onto Scrub Turkey, 1995, Wild Pig, or Whitey.
-Or just turn around and rip back down Finley’s for a super-fun descent.
+Riding up Finley’s is a good warm-up to get your day started with plenty of tight switchbacks and single track through native bushland, plus the occasional turkey leaping out of the scrub to keep you on your toes.

 [ Finley’s on Trailforks ]